Skip to main content

 debugModebooleantrueEnable debug logging

-captureResolutionnumber512Camera resolution (smaller dimension)
+captureResolutionnumber512Camera resolution (smaller dimension in pixels)

 Resolution Guidelines